Food bloggers as the new food critics

 Rogue sells for P180.00 and boasts an impressive lineup of contributors including Andy Maluche, Lourd de Veyra, Yvette Tan, Eggy Tioseco, Arnold Arre, and Quark Henares.

-4 replies on “Food bloggers as the new food critics”
+4 responses to “Food bloggers as the new food critics”

 There will never be another Filipino food critique who will parallel the skills of the late Doreen Fernandez.